dlzcods/animals-classification/README.md

 - The model was able to classify at least 3 different classes

 ## Dataset
 To support the define objectives, the [dataset](https://www.kaggle.com/datasets/piyushkumar18/animal-image-classification-dataset) was obtained from kaggle with 12 different classes and 17000+ data.
-However, due to limited resources, only 10 classes will be used in this project.
+However, due to limited resources, only 10 classes were used in this project.

 ## Model Evaluation
 ### Training & Validation Accuracy